takinabradley/Wes-Bos-CSS-Grid/readme.md

 The `items` and `self` properties control how the content inside each grid item is displayed between the tracks they fit inside.
 The `content` options control how all the items are laid out in the container.

 `place-items`/`place-content` can also be used as a shorthand to set justify/align properties of items/content at the same time.

+## 18 - Re-ordering Grid Items

+`order` can be used to change the order of grid items on the page.
+You may find you need to give many items an order to get items where you want.

+`order` effects selecting, and the order screen readers will read (according to wes bos, but it seems like selecting and focus happen in order of the markup.
+Things should only go bad if it's not okay for content to be read in markup order, I think.
+More testing needed)